-1. Give notice in accordance with s163 of the Local Government Act 1989 of their intention to declare a Special Rate Dinner Plain Services, for the period 1 July 2017 to 30 June 2018 at a level of 43% of the General Rate which aligns with the Shire-wide Commercial Industrial Differential Rate.
+1. Give notice in accordance with s163 of the Local Government Act 1989 of their intention to declare a special rate for the purpose of Dinner Plain Village Services, for the period 1 July 2017 to 30 June 2018 at a level of 43% of the General Rate which aligns with the Shire-wide Commercial Industrial Differential Rate.